 The book in my bag was Essayism, by Brian Dillon.
-I’d happened upon the author on a podcast one insomniac night.
-My sleepy brain found his thoughts compelling, so I emailed a note to myself to remember his name in the morning.
+I’d happened upon the author on a podcast one sleepless night.
+My tired brain found his thoughts compelling, so I emailed myself a note to remember his name in the morning.
 That had been weeks before, in the early days of the lockdown, when going to the grocery store felt like walking through a mine field—the mines being, of course, other people.

 I took Essayism out of the bag and washed my hands.
 By now it was mid-July and I was less fearful of catching COVID, at least from inanimate objects.
 The book, requested in March, had taken months to get to me via inter-library loan.

-I went through my OCD ritual of reading the front cover, the back cover, the title page, the dedication, the epigraph, and, before turning to the first page of the text itself, I took out the white library receipt, printed on the plasticky paper, the kind used for grocery receipts.
-I scanned for the book’s due date.
+I went through my OCD ritual of reading the front cover, the back cover, the title page, the dedication, the epigraph, and, before turning to the first page, I took out the white library receipt printed on the plasticky paper, the kind used for grocery receipts.
+I looked for the book’s due date.
 Underneath the date was a surprising sentence: You just saved $16.00 by using your local library!

 I wasn’t sure whether to be smile or snort.

-Perhaps, I should be supportive of the library for making patrons aware of the dollar value of books loaned free of charge—calling attention to the cost of commodities, rather than the immeasurable value of access to knowledge and art.
+Perhaps I should applaud the library for making patrons aware of the value of books loaned free of charge—calling attention to the cost of commodities, rather than the immeasurable value of literature.
 That same week, the liquor store receipt from a bottle of bourbon I’d bought announced, “You Saved a total of $6.00!”

 I was dismayed, perhaps unfairly, that the Cambridge Public Library, my library, free to the public since 1874, found it necessary to monetize the value of their services in such a blatant fashion.
-Wasn’t free access to books the library’s prime reason for being?
+Wasn’t free access to books the library’s purpose?

-Though there was a booger smeared across the bottom of page twelve, Essayism, it turned out, was excellent.
-I recommend it to friends.
+Though there was a booger smeared on the bottom of page twelve, Essayism, it turned out, was excellent.
 I wouldn’t have read it without the benefit of my beloved public library.
-After reading Essayism, I ordered Brian Dillon’s forthcoming work, Suppose a Sentence, due out next month.
+After reading Essayism, I ordered Dillon’s forthcoming work, Suppose a Sentence, due out next month.